Skip to main content

 4.1 Tier one

 As a minimum, this is aimed at all health and social care staff and forms part of the mandatory training to ensure staff have a general awareness of the ReSPECT process.
-Resources can be utilised from the resuscitation council website including a leaflet and the option to watch ‘Joe’s story video’ (6 mins).
+Resources can be utilised from the resuscitation council website including a leaflet and the option to watch “Joe’s story video” (6 mins).

 4.2 Tier two

-This is aimed at staff who are directly caring for patients, for example, community nurses, practice nurses, general hospital ward nurses, and any healthcare professional in regular contact with patients who may benefit from a ReSPECT form.
-Tier two staff are expected to have completed the ‘What is ReSPECT’ module provided by the national ReSPECT e-learning tool, with evidence recorded.
-Further research is recommended but is individuals’ choice.
+This is aimed at staff who are directly caring for patients for example, community nurses, practice nurses, general hospital ward nurses, and any healthcare professional in regular contact with patients who may benefit from a ReSPECT form.
+Tier two staff are expected to have an understanding of ReSPECT and this will be covered in the CLS and ILS training.
+Staff can complete the “ReSPECT awareness” module on e-learning for healthcare (opens in new window), and do further reading, but is individuals’ choice.

 4.3 Tier three

-In addition, there must be a degree of flexibility across the system to share expertise, education and provide support in delivering additional tier three training in the form of workshop, table -top discussion and scenario or case base learning.
+In addition, there must be a degree of flexibility across the system to share expertise, education and provide support in delivering additional tier three training in the form of workshop, table-top discussion and scenario or case base learning.
 Organisations are encouraged to work together across the system to ensure there is no inequity in ReSPECT education and training.

 Further information and useful resources on ReSPECT can be found here, ReSPECT for healthcare professionals, Resuscitation Council UK (opens in new window).